RUNDSP/luigi-swf/README.md

 ### Per-task retry configuration

 Via the `swf_retries` task attribute.
 See the task_basic.py example.
-Future development will introduce an exponential backoff strategy to retry forever.
+Supported strategies are waiting a fixed or exponential amount of time.
-Per-task monitoring via CloudWatch enables you to get alerts early in the retry cycle anyway.
-Until then, if a workflow is still running but a task has run out of retries, you can add a retry by signaling the workflow execution with action "retry" and put the task ID in the message section.
+You can also add a retry at run-time by signaling the workflow execution with action "retry" and put the task ID in the message section.

 ### Running-mutex